programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 "urlkey","timestamp","original","mimetype","statuscode","digest","length"
 ```

-A detailed explanation of the meanings of the columns is available [here](https://support.archive-it.org/hc/en-us/articles/115001790023-Access-Archive-It-s-Wayback-index-with-the-CDX-C-API)[^12], but the key columns we will use are `timestamp` and `statuscode`.
+A detailed explanation of the meanings of the columns is available on the [documentation website](https://support.archive-it.org/hc/en-us/articles/115001790023-Access-Archive-It-s-Wayback-index-with-the-CDX-C-API) of Internet Archive's Archive-It service.[^12] The key columns we will use in this lesson are `timestamp` and `statuscode`.

 The `timestamp` identifies the exact point in time a web resource was captured.
 It is the same timestamp you would see in a Wayback Machine URL.
 The example line therefore represents a snapshot of [http://google.com](http://www.google.com), captured on May 11, 2000, at 23:35:32 UTC.

 The `statuscode` represents the [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) received by the Wayback Machine's crawler from a web server when the crawler attempts to capture a resource from that server.

-HTTP response status codes are three-digit numbers sent by a web server to a client (a browser, a crawler, or a scraping script) indicating the result of an HTTP request.
+HTTP response status codes are three-digit numbers sent by a web server to a client indicating the result of an HTTP request.
 The status code in the returned CDX data can reveal whether a resource was successfully captured by the crawler (usually indicated by a `200` status code, as in the example above).
 A `3XX` status code indicates a redirect, and a `4XX`/`5XX` status code generally indicates an unsuccessful request.

 These status codes should be distinguished from the status codes sent by the Wayback Machine's server, which can indicate whether a resource is archived by the Wayback Machine, whether a URL is excluded from the Wayback Machine, and whether we are sending excessive requests to the Wayback Machine.
 We will handle Wayback Machine's status codes in the following sections.